 3 Types of Digital Marketing Sales Funnels

-There are three types of digital marketing sales funnels you should be aware of if you’re looking for ideas for how to craft your funnel.
+There are three types of digital marketing strategy sales funnels you should be aware of if you’re looking for ideas for how to craft your funnel.

 Hourglass Marketing Funnel

-An Hourglass Marketing Funnel is a digital marketing sales funnel that takes on, well, an hourglass-like shape.
+An Hourglass Marketing Funnel is a digital marketing strategy sales funnel that takes on, well, an hourglass-like shape.
 This is the most popular and widely-recognized type of digital marketing funnel.

 Looping Marketing Funnel